 I photographed the three traditionally dressed ladies in Babati, the Nou Forest area of Tanzania whilst on assignment for Farm Africa.
 We were covering an initiative that aimed to introduce more profitable and sustainable enterprises.

-INTERNATIONAL COLOR AWARDS is the leading international award honouring excellence in colour photography.
-This celebrated event shines a spotlight on the best professional and amateur photographers worldwide and honours the finest images with the highest achievements in colour photography. www.colorawards.com
+INTERNATIONAL COLOR AWARDS is the leading international award honoring excellence in color photography.
+This celebrated event shines a spotlight on the best professional and amateur photographers worldwide and honors the finest images with the highest achievements in color photography. www.colorawards.com